Features to Protect Your Account

 2-Step Verification—3X More Security

-Navy Federal protects our members by requiring 2-Step Verification.
+Navy Federal protects members with a 2-step sign in process.
 Enter a security code or tap a notification sent to your smart device to confirm your identity each time you sign in.Learn More about 2-step verification about 2-Step Verification—3X More Security

 Freeze and Unfreeze Your Card

 If you’ve temporarily misplaced your credit or debit card, you can freeze the card while you look for it.
-Once you locate the card, you can unfreeze it in seconds and continue using it.Learn More about freezing and unfreezing your account about Freeze and Unfreeze Your Card
+Once you locate the card, you can unfreeze it quickly and continue using it.Learn More about freezing and unfreezing your account about Freeze and Unfreeze Your Card

 Enroll in online statements to reduce the risk of identity theft through mail fraud.Learn More about paperless stataments about Paperless Statements

 Our new in-app security health check will automatically scan your accounts for needed updates.
 Here’s what we look at:

 Every member is assigned an Access Number, but you shouldn't use it for your sign in credentials.
 Instead, replace it with a unique username, because it will be harder for fraudsters to guess.
 Use letters, numbers and special characters.